-The Sub-Fund applies the Management Company's norms-based responsible investment criteria that, as stipulated in the Management Company's Responsible Investment Policy, restricts investment in issuers involved in controversial activities.
+The Sub-Fund restricts investment in issuers involved in controversial activities.

-For the sovereign investments of the Sub-Fund attributable to the investment strategy, each country is reviewed by the Management Company's ESG Committee as to whether any arms embargoes have been issued by the UN Security Council or whether it appears as a 'Call for Action' on the Financial Action Task Force list.
-If the country appears on either list, then it is included on the Exclusion List, resulting in an exclusion from the investment universe.
+For the sovereign investments of the Sub-Fund attributable to the investment strategy, each country is reviewed as to whether any arms embargoes have been issued by the UN Security Council or whether it appears as a 'Call for Action' on the Financial Action Task Force list.
+If the country appears on either list, then it will be excluded from the investment universe.